tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/01/the-best-practice-for-target-settings.md

 layout: page
 category: codex
 section: Features and performance
-title: The best practice of target settings
+title: The best practice for target settings
-excerpt: The best practice of target settings
+excerpt: The best practice for target settings
 ---

 At the "**Validation target settings**", you can enable the option, "**Block